nagyistge/fhirbase-demo-app/src/views/tutor.md

 When resource is created, `logical_id` and `version_id` are generated as uuids.

-Let's check, if Patient was created:
+Let's check if Patient was created:
 ```sql
 SELECT resource_type, logical_id, version_id, content
  FROM patient